pimoroni/yukon/README.md

 ## Download MicroPython

 All Yukon boards come pre-flashed with MicroPython and the libraries needed to get you started.
-The instructions below are for if you wish to update to the latest firmware or restore you board back to a factory state.
+The instructions below are for if you wish to update your board to the latest firmware or restore it back back to a factory state.

 Grab the latest release from [https://github.com/pimoroni/yukon/releases/latest](https://github.com/pimoroni/yukon/releases/latest)